j2blake/vivo-acceptance-tests/README.md

 You should be able to install RSpec by typing `gem install rspec`.

+### Selenium/WebDriver

+Your Ruby environment must include the Selenium/WebDriver gem.
+This project was developed using Selenium/WebDriver 3.141.

+You should be able to install Selenium/WebDriver by typing `gem install selenium-webdriver`.

 ### Chrome

 Your system must include the Chrome browser.
 This project was developed using Google Chrome Version 72 (64-bit).